 As a final step in the project, our vendor has conducted an aquatic plant survey.
-Once complete, the survey report will be published here and to the DNR.
+The survey report can be found here and has been submitted to the DNR.
 The report will inform the DNR as to what abatement remedies will be recommended / permitted next year.